danse-inelastic/matter/docs/tutorial.rst

 Te   0.500000 0.500000 0.000000 1.0000
 Te   0.500000 0.500000 0.500000 1.0000

-To specify forces for atoms in the structure:
+To set/get the forces, positions, or other settable properties for atoms in the structure:
 >>> stru = Structure( [ at1, at2], lattice=Lattice(2.87, 2.87, 2.87, 90, 90, 90) )
 >>> forces = [[0.0, 0.61, 0.7], [1.8, 0.9, 1.1]]
 >>> stru.set_forces(forces)